qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 **Rust is less flexible and does not suit quick iteration** (unless you are a Rust expert).

 **Rust saves time of debugging memory safety issue and thread safety issue**.
 Many memory safety issues and thread safety issues are random.
 Random bugs are not easy to reproduce and debug.
 In a complex and unfamiliar codebase, debugging a random bug may take weeks or months.
-Rust greatly saves debugging time in this aspect.
+There are [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug): they may only trigger in relase build, not in debug build, not when sanitizers are on, not when logging is on, not when debugger is on [^heisenbug_reason].
+Safe Rust can mostly prevent Heisenbug.
+(Rust still doesn't protect on wrong `unsafe` code.
+But when such bugs happens we can focus on checking a small amount of `unsafe` code.).

+[^heisenbug_reason]: Because optimization, sanitizer, debugger and logging can change timing and memory layout, which can make memory safety or thread safety bug no longer trigger.

 Rust's constraints apply to **both human and AI**.
 In a large C/C++ codebase, both human and AI can accidentally break memory safety and thread safety in **non-obvious way**.
 Rust can protect against that.
 Popular open source projects are often flooded with AI-generated PR.
 Rust makes reviewing PR easier: as long as CI passes and it doesn't use `unsafe`, it won't break memory and thread safety.
-Note that Rust doesn't protect against logical error.
+Note that Rust doesn't protect against many kinds logical error.